Atlantic Health System: Facilities

-Newton Medical Center has served its community since 1932 and offers a variety of inpatient and outpatient programs and services in a state-of-the-art environment.
+Newton Medical Center has served its community since 1932 and offers a variety of inpatient and outpatient programs and services.
 It was recognized in the top 10% in the nation for the treatment of stroke, and has five star ratings for the treatment of heart failure, respiratory failure and sepsis, according to Healthgrades.
 It was recognized as one of the safest hospitals in the nation by The Leapfrog Group.
 Newton Medical Center recently achieved the American Nurses Credentialing Center’s Pathway to Excellence designation.
 It is one of the few health care facilities in New Jersey accredited by the Intersocietal Accreditation Commission (IAC) in all three echocardiography procedures: adult transthoracic, adult transesophogeal and adult stress.
-It is home to the Center for Breast Health, the only one of its kind in Sussex County.

-Overlook Medical Center is the regional leader in comprehensive stroke care and neuroscience services, was the first medical center in the Northeast to utilize CyberKnife robotic image-guided technology.
-It was named one of America's 50 Best Hospitals by Healthgrades and recognized as a Best Regional Hospital in the New York Metro area by U.S. News & World Report.
+Overlook Medical Center was named one of America's 50 Best Hospitals by Healthgrades and recognized as a Best Regional Hospital in the New York Metro area by U.S. News & World Report.
+It is the regional leader in comprehensive stroke care and neuroscience services, was the first medical center in the Northeast to utilize CyberKnife robotic image-guided technology.
 Located on the Overlook campus, the Atlantic Neuroscience Institute is the region’s leader in neuroscience care.
-Overlook Medical Center achieved the prestigious Magnet® recognition from the American Nurses Credentialing Center, the highest national honor for nursing excellence.
+Overlook Medical Center achieved Magnet® recognition from the American Nurses Credentialing Center, the highest national honor for nursing excellence.
 It has advanced certification from The Joint Commission for perinatal care, behavioral health care, spine surgery, wound care, and primary care medical home (PCMH).

 Atlantic Health System Medical Pavilions are facilities that provide primary and specialty care, screening and diagnostic services that are located outside the system's medical centers.
 Currently, there are Medical Pavilions located in Clark, Mountain Lakes, Rockaway and Paramus.

-Specialty areas
+Services

 Atlantic Health System provides care in the following specialty areas: